 Compared to their small size, their big ears and big eyes are almost kind of cute, but you definitely don’t want these mice spreading their germs around your stomping grounds!
 Because they prefer places you may not visit frequently — like stored farm equipment or summer cabins left empty during cold weather months — methods of mouse control like traps or poison can be ineffective.
 These products work by attracting mice to them, and that is the exact opposite of what you want if you’re trying to get rid of mice.
 Not to mention the risks of accidental poisoning if a pet were to find a trap or poison, or the mess you’ll be left with if these methods “work” and you end up finding rodent remains later on (which can still transmit disease).

-Preventing and repelling mice makes much more sense than luring them in to kill them.
-Start off by cleaning up the area you are concerned about; make sure no food or water sources are readily available.
-Store animal feed and seeds in airtight containers and repair any leaky pipes or dripping faucets.
-Next, inspect the area for possible entry points, paying special attention to doors, windows, and openings where cords, cables, or pipes come in through the wall.
+Preventing and repelling mice is easier than luring them in to kill them.
+Start off by cleaning up the area you are concerned about.
+Make sure no food or water sources are readily available.
+Store animal feed and seeds in airtight containers.
+Repair any leaky pipes or dripping faucets.
+Next, inspect the area for possible entry points.
+Pay special attention to doors, windows, and openings where cords, cables, or pipes come in through the wall.
 Seal any openings you find with steel wool and silicone caulk.
-Finally, remember that rodents have a highly developed sense of smell which helps them find food and shelter, but that can also be used against them.
-A natural fragrance, like the balsam fir essential oil used in Stay Away® Mice, can overwhelm their sensitive noses and will make them avoid the area.
+Finally, remember that rodents have a highly developed sense of smell.
+Their ‘super senses’ help them find food and shelter, but that can also be used against them.
+A natural fragrance, like the essential oils used in Stay Away® Mice, can overwhelm their sensitive noses and will make them avoid the area.
 Getting rid of mice has never been easier!